pdet/duckdb-tutorial/README.md

-# DuckDB Tutorial for SBBD
+# DuckDB Tutorial
 This tutorial is composed of two exercises.
 In the first exercise, students will compare DuckDB,SQLite and Pandas in terms of performance and usability.
-The second exercise is about implementing a User Defined Function (UDF) inside DuckDB.
+The second exercise is about implementing User Defined Functions (UDFs) inside DuckDB.

 ## (1) Using DuckDB.